10 Best Invisible Socks Fully Reviewed

 The Feetures High Performance line is designed for exactly that, comfort.
 With the Y-heel, they've removed the frustration of invisible socks sliding into your shoes while on a run.
 With the extra cushion for the high impact areas of the foot, they are reducing shock on feet, joints, and knees, and fighting foot fatigue.
 With the Perfect Toe and Achilles tab, there are no seams and no rubbing to create blisters and chafing.
 This sock is extremely protective and comfortable.

-- Y-heel design keeps sock from sliding down into sho
+Y-heel design keeps sock from sliding down into shoe

-- Take care when washing, may shrink under high heat
+Take care when washing because these may shrink under high heat

 5. Injinji Run Lightweight